DevAtACAD/ACADIA2023/content/_index.md

 in collaboration, participation, and empowerment.

 The 2021 ACADIA conference will be a virtual and global event, featuring peer-reviewed, juried, and curated content, as well as keynotes and panel discussions.
-Deadlines for submissions and topics will be announced in mid-May.

 *Contact: 2021@acadia.org*